-These fluffy easy to do snack can be done in just a few minutes.
+These No oven Kabayan Muffins, are fluffy easy to do snack can be done in just a few minutes.
 In just a batter made of flour, baking powder, sugar, salt, eggs, milk and oil.
 You can make batches of these sweet treat to share or to keep for yourself.
 A nice merienda for the day or a quick to do treat for sudden visitors, pair these with a cup of coffee to cozy up in the afternoon even without an oven.

 A short history on Pananderias